 I will suggest a modification

 Make it a 3-column table.
 Use the headings: Reviewer Comments, My Thoughts, Change Made.
-Fill the “My Thoughts” column as you go through the process in Dealing with Criticism (or as you go through the comments yourself).
+Fill the “My Thoughts” column as you go through as you go through the comments.
 Fill the Change Made column as you make the changes.

 It is helpful to keep your comments about what the Reviewer says with the Reviewer comments, especially if you are prone to relinquishing authorial control.
 Matthew is a very experienced academic author and doesn’t get worried about things like reviewers asking for contradictory things, misunderstanding his argument, or pushing their own agendas.
 It’s perfectly normal to get worried about those things and to find it difficult to respond to them.
 Writing your thoughts right next to the reviewer comments can help you make the decisions you need to make.